 Launched in 2010, Azura is a swanky vision of a traditional P&O ship.
 As the slightly newer sister to Ventura, this 3,100-passenger vessel incorporates several innovations including the "SeaScreen" above the Aqua Pool showing recently released films.
 Kids are in their element at the Aqua Pool and Coral Pool, which is dedicated for families.
-The Reef Children's Clubs are at the stern of the ship where there's also a paddling pool and a ball pool at the Beach Hut (for 2 to 4-year-olds).
-Despite its modernity, this is no floating theme park, and there's universal appeal for those testing the water for the first time and traditional cruisers alike.
+The Reef Children's Clubs are at the stern of the ship where there's Splashers (2 to 4-year-olds); Surfers (5-8 year-olds); Scubas (9-12 year olds) and H20 (13-17 year olds).
+Unlike some other ships sailing from Southampton, this is no floating theme park, and there's universal appeal for those testing the water for the first time and traditional cruisers alike.

 - "Food Heroes" cruises include cooking demonstrations, masterclasses, hosted dinners, Q&A sessions and food or wine related shore excursions with P&O's celebrity chefs.